Table of contents

 In many cases, the beneficial effect is also sleeping on your side, which can reduce the tendency for throat tissues to collapse during sleep.
 Particularly beneficial may be position on the left side, which promotes heart function and supports proper circulation.
 It is also recommended avoiding sleeping on the back, as apnoea symptoms can be exacerbated in this position.

-It is also worth keeping the bedroom appropriate temperature, preferably between 18-21°C. Humidifying the air in the bedroom can be an additional element to improve sleep comfort.
-A humidifier can relieve dryness in the throat and mouth, as well as the feeling of a blocked nose that sometimes accompanies sleep apnoea
+It is also worth keeping the bedroom appropriate temperature, ideally between 18 and 21°C. Humidifying the air in the bedroom can also help improve sleep comfort.
+A humidifier can relieve a dry throat and mouth, as well as the feeling of a blocked nose that sometimes accompanies sleep apnoea.

 By combining appropriate therapy with lifestyle modification lasting improvements in sleep quality and daily functioning can be achieved.